RedDot-3ND7355/BnS-Buddy/README.md

 Change Log:

+Version 5.8.7.7
++ Fixed Bug: Refreshing addons would only remove 1-2 from the list instead of all modified items

 Version 5.8.7.6
 + Reworked: Applying addons now has option for bitness
 + Fixed Bug: Fix Server Selection for NA/EU resulting an unhandled exception